ietf-tapswg/api-drafts/draft-brunstrom-taps-impl.md

 Implementations may select the criteria by which a leaf node is considered to be successfully connected differently on a per-protocol basis.
 If the only protocol being used is a transport protocol with a clear handshake, like TCP, then the obvious choice is to declare that node "connected" when the last packet of the three-way handshake has been received.
 If the only protocol being used is an "unconnected" protocol, like UDP, the implementation may consider the node fully "connected" the moment it determines a route is present, before sending any packets on the network.

 For protocol stacks with multiple handshakes, the decision becomes more nuanced.
 If the protocol stack involves both TLS and TCP, an implementation MAY determine that a leaf node is connected after the TCP handshake is complete, or it MAY wait for the TLS handshake to complete as well.
 The benefit of declaring completion when the TCP handshake finishes, and thus stopping the race for other branches of the tree, is that there will be less burden on the network from other connection attempts.
 On the other hand, by waiting until the TLS handshake is complete, an implementation avoids the scenario in which a TCP handshake completes quickly, but TLS negotiation is either very slow or fails altogether in particular network conditions or to a particular endpoint.

+### Protocol Configuration

+Once a connection is established and a transport protocol has been chosen, any Protocol Properties given by the application which apply to the transport protocol are configured on the transport protocol.

+Additionally, a transport system may configure a transport protocol according to following Application Intents:

+* Traffic Category
+* Size to be Sent / Received
+* Timeliness: If an application indicates a preference for low latency, the transport system may disable the Nagle algorithm on a TCP connection.
+* Bitrate to be Sent / Received: If an application indicates a certain bitrate it wants to send, the transport system may limit the bitrate of the outgoing communication.

 ## Establishing multiplexed connections {#establish-mux}